dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/user-guide.md

    }
    ```

-2. Define a scan region for recognition.
+2. Define a scan region for recognition in the same `configureDCE` function.

    <div class="sample-code-prefix"></div>
    >- Objective-C